twilio-labs/twilio-mixologist/docs/README.md

 ### 1. Send message with order

-A customer sends a message to one of the channels associated to the configured Messaging Service.
-This can for example happen via WhatsApp to a respective phone number.
+A customer sends a message to the configured Messaging Service.
+This happens via WhatsApp to a respective phone number.

 ### 2. Message forwarded to "incoming webhook"

 Twilio will receive this message and do an `HTTP POST` request to the configured webhook URL that has been configured during the setup period.
-This `HTTP POST` request contains a variety of information including a `Body` property that contains the message sent by the user, `From` the address (e.g. phone number) of the user and the `To` property that contains the address the message was sent to (like the Message Service SID).
+This `HTTP POST` request contains a variety of information including a `Body` property that contains the message sent by the user, `Author` the address (e.g. phone number) of the user and the `To` property that contains the address the message was sent to (like the Message Service SID).

 The route of the webhook is `/api/webhook/incoming`.
 The `POST` request is being handled in the [incoming webhook file].
 It will perform the following things: